elvasan/dynamo_backup/README.md

 ```
 ./backup_dynamodb_table_to_s3 -t table_name [-d MMYY -c seconds]
     -t: DynamoDB table name to backup
+    -e: (optional) EMR Cluster ID to use for backup
     -d: (optional) Date suffix to use for monthly sharded tables.
 If not set, current month and year will be used.
     -c: (optional) Time to complete, in seconds (default: 3600)
     -b: (optional) Spot bid price, in dollars (default: \$2.00)